heron2014/databases-workshop/elasticsearch/README.md

 and at a scale never before possible.
 It is used for [full-text search](#text-search), structured search, analytics, and all three in combination.

+In other words:
+ElasticSearch is able to achieve fast search responses because, instead of searching the text directly, it searches an index instead.

+This is like retrieving pages in a book related to a keyword by scanning the index at the back of a book, as opposed to searching every word of every page of the book.

 ## Who is using ES?
 Wikipedia, The Guardian, Stack Overflow, GitHub